rpepr/rpEPR/README.md

 The simulation programs in source were developed in the lab of George Reed at the University of Wisconsin - Madison.

-rpEPR implements a command drive interface to view and manipulate EPR spectra.
+rpEPR implements a command driven interface to view and manipulate EPR spectra.
 It requires gnuplot for display and printing.